anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/insights.md

 <br />

+## Metric Comparison Chart

+The Metric Comparison Chart is a powerful visualization tool that allows you to plot and compare any two key metrics from your MMM model on a single timeline.
+This flexibility is crucial for uncovering deeper insights and understanding the complex relationships between different aspects of your marketing performance.
+Instead of viewing metrics in isolation, you can now directly analyze how one metric influences another over time.

+For instance, you can now answer critical strategic questions like:

+* How did my `iROAS` change when I increased my `Total Spend` last quarter?
+* Is there a direct correlation between the `Incremental Revenue` from marketing and the `Total Revenue` of the business?
+* How does the performance of a specific channel like Google compare against my overall `Total Revenue`?

+To get started, simply select your primary metric from the **Source** dropdown and a second metric from the **Compare To** dropdown.

+### Dynamic Filtering for Granular Analysis

+To help you drill down into specific areas of your marketing, the chart offers granular filtering.
+When you select a metric like `iROAS`, you can choose to view it for all your activities combined, or you can isolate specific **Channels** (e.g., Google, Meta, Tiktok) and even **Platforms/ Tactics** within those channels (e.g., Google BOF, Google MOF).
+You can even drill down to Organic & Contextual variables that were fed in the model.

+This allows for highly specific comparisons, such as analyzing the `iROAS` for your Google Brand campaigns against your overall `Total Spend`.

+### Available Metrics for Comparison

+You can compare any two of the following core metrics to customize your analysis:

+* `Baseline Revenue`
+* `Total Revenue (Actual)`
+* `Incremental Revenue (Total)`
+* `Total Spend`
+* `iROAS`
+* `Blended ROAS`
+* `pROAS`

 ## Contribution Breakdown

 This section provides a detailed breakdown of how different aspects of your marketing strategy are contributing to your business KPIs (Revenue, Orders, Leads...)